NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: InputFileType

-You can always use this field and def file to “override” the default input format type that depends on the extension of your file (see Table 2.
+You can always use this field and def file to "override" the default input format type that depends on the extension of your file (see Table 2.
 Input File Extensions with implied Data types).
 A complete set of valid values for Input File types is shown in the following table.
 Data Files are described more fully in the section Source Weather Data Formats that occurs later in this document.

 Table 7.
 Input File Type Values